 - Challenges to Conventional approach: The industry’s conventional approach of predicting future demands by observing past trends by applying tools like statistical modelling and forecasting techniques are not as accurate as it used to be.
 At the same time, business and consumer expectations are changing; stakeholders across the wider production and distribution supply chain want things to happen more quickly and efficiently than ever before, and there is little room for failure.

-- Demands Initiative and Innovation: The changed scenario means the indicators around how we operate are moving – and it’s putting Supply Chain function in the centre position.
+- Demands Initiative and Innovation: The changed scenario means the indicators around how we operate are moving – and it’s putting the Supply Chain function in the center position.
 Initiative and innovation are now essential for businesses to meet these challenges and evolve their commercial strategies in line with the new operational landscape.

 - The wise use of Social Media and Communication: In today’s digital era where social media allows opportunities and risks to be shared across regions and time zones.
 Consumers and stakeholders can therefore see and react to changing circumstances within seconds.
 As much as possible, we need to be ready to deal with their reactions, and make sure they are aware of the changing world.
 It’s about managing expectations.
 There should, of course, be a continual focus on developing new ways of working that allow you to maintain service levels and keep up with the pace of change.
 However, there should also be clear communication around how changing trends and seasonality are affecting the business, to help ease the pressure.